-A unique training program known as Wake PROUD (Prevent and Reduce Opioid Use Disorder) has become one of the first medical-school-based programs in the country to include Drug Enforcement Administration X-waive (DEA-X) certification to prescribe medications used to manage opioid use disorder.
-The program aims to address the opioid crisis from the start by giving every Wake Forest School of Medicine graduate the tools necessary to handle the addiction and pain management issues they will face as they enter practice.
+Our training program, the Spectrum of Pain and Addiction Scholarly Program, includes Drug Enforcement Administration X-waive (DEA-X) certification to prescribe medications used to manage opioid use disorder.
+The program aims to address the opioid crisis from the start by giving Wake Forest School of Medicine graduates the tools necessary to handle the addiction and pain management issues they will face as they enter practice.

 Responding to student needs

-Wake PROUD was developed in response to requests from the school’s Spectrum of Pain and Addiction Student Group and other students, who asked for additional training in pain medicine, particularly opioid stewardship and opioid therapy management.
-Medical students also played a vital role in developing and fine-tuning the curriculum.
+The school’s Spectrum of Pain and Addiction Student Group and other students, who asked for additional training in pain medicine, particularly opioid stewardship and opioid therapy management led founding of the scholarly program.

-“We take great pride in the innovative initiatives of our medical student interest groups,” said Angela Sharkey, MD, professor of pediatrics and senior associate dean of undergraduate medical education.
-“The Spectrum of Pain and Addiction Student Group saw a need and crafted a mechanism to become ‘Agents of Change’ through the Wake PROUD program.
+“We take great pride in the innovative initiatives of our medical student interest groups,” said Peter Fuerst, PhD, professor of biochemistry and faculty director of the Programs of Distinction.
+“The Spectrum of Pain and Addiction Student Group saw a need and crafted a mechanism to become ‘Agents of Change’.
 These Wake Forest School of Medicine graduates are now influencing prescribing practices of their fellow residents and supervising faculty within their residency training programs not only in North Carolina but across the country.
 Our Wake Forest alumni make us proud!”

 The program is administered through a unique combination of online modules and in-person workshops that give students a chance to ask questions and listen to the experiences of clinicians.
 Students are divided into subspecialty areas so that they can learn how pain medicine and opioid use disorder affects their area specifically.